-- Press the ◀▶ buttons or turn the dial to select an image to rotate. - The image will rotate 90° with each press of the (button. - If you want to rotate multiple images, press the buttons or turn the dial, select an image and repeat the operations above. - Press the MENU button to return to the menu screen.
+- Press the buttons or turn the dial to select an image to rotate. - The image will rotate 90° with each press of the (button. - If you want to rotate multiple images, press the buttons or turn the dial, select an image and repeat the operations above. - Pressing the MENU button will restore the menu screen.